jhasun/jhasun.github.io/essays/ai-experience.md

 I've grown to view AI as just another tool in my developers toolbox, alongside every other skill and tool I have acquired throughout my education.

 ### IV.
 Practical Applications:
+It may go without saying that the continuous development of AI has brought upon a new era of technology, changing our very lifestyle as it evolves.
+Take the implementation of AI in vehicles.
+While autonomous vehicles have not been released into public hands, the project/concept has recieved a lot of attention.
+Facial recognition software has also evolved, with Face ID becoming a prominent feature in many applications and devices.
+Even non-playable characters (NPC's) in video games have become more human-like in their behavior and patterns.
+Artificial intelligence algorithms in marketing and social media have also provided more personalized user interactions, making media such as Instagram and Meta even more appealing.

 ### V. Challenges and Opportunities: